SatoshiShimada/game_monitor/README.md

 apt-get install libboost-all-dev
 ```

-If your system is 'Ubuntu 12.04', run follow command.
+If your system is Ubuntu 12.04, run follow command.

 ```
 add-apt-repository ppa:ubuntu-toolchain-r/test